GovAlta/ui-components/.github/ISSUE_TEMPLATE/addition-or-update-to-the-design-system.md

 # Have you already started or completed work on this component or pattern?

+> Links to repo or figma design can be helpful here

 # Are you currently using the proposed component within your service?

+> Link to a repo using the system, better yet link to the actual file so we can see how it's used

 # Anything else